personium/website/src/getting-started/appdev-impl.md

 ## file (WebDAV)

-Each destination information and movement information is saved as a JSON format file by dividing the original data.
-The detail page uses the [Get File](../apiref/311_Get_WebDav) API of the WebDAV collection to get and display this file.
+Each location or movement information is saved as JSON format file.
+The detail screen uses the [Get File](../apiref/311_Get_WebDav) API of the WebDAV collection to retrieve and display the file content.

 ![Details page](assets/getting-started/trails_detail.png)